-One feature I didn’t mention, because it is not something you can formally control, is that readers can follow authors just like someone can follow you on Twitter.
-And you don’t need to give permission for them to connect with your like you do on Linkedin.
+One feature we did not mention, because it is not something you can formally control, is the ability for readers to “follow” you, just like someone can follow you on Twitter.
+And you do not need to approve each follower like you do with LinkedIn.

-Under every author photo and above the bio is a “+Follow” button (click my profile above to enlarge it).
-Readers can click it and be notified of new book releases and other author activities.
+Under every author photo and above the bio is a “+Follow” button.
+Readers can click it and be notified of new book releases and other author updates.
 Unfortunately, Amazon won’t tell you how many followers you have, who they are, nor will they allow you to contact them directly.

-(Those readers are Amazon’s customers, not yours, as painful as that reality might be.
+And please note, those readers are Amazon’s customers, not yours, as painful as that reality might be.
 It’s also a privacy matter.
-TIP: follow yourself.
-At least you’ll know when/if Amazon is promoting you.)

 TIP: follow yourself.
 This way you’ll know when Amazon is promoting you.
 We also suggest you follow a “comp author,” a popular author that writes books like yours.
 It's a good way to learn from others.

 The point is that your Amazon Author Central author profile is yet another way for you to reach readers, and for them to connect with you.
 Some readers won’t take the time to follow you on social media, or join your mailing list.

 Think of this as one of those retailer loyalty programs, only in this case the prospective buyer is telling their retailer that they want to hear news only about YOU.

 - The 2021 Guide to Amazon Fees and Royalties for Kindle eBooks and KDP Print

 - Kindle eBook Royalties: 70% vs. 35% and 6 Essential Things You Need to Know